Data Centers in Kielce

 Natural Disaster Risk

-- River Flood: The highest individual risk factor, though specific site mitigation is standard.
+- River Flood: The highest individual risk factor, though still considered low.